el-bart/but/README.md

 ## logger
-this module implements a type-safe, style-unified logger, with different output "destinations". note that this logger is NOT line oriented! instead it is entry-oriented, where entry is a sequence of (possibly nested) `<type,value>` pairs, that can be formatted / indexed later on. this allows creating arbitrary filtering mechanisms and any output format, including structured ones (Json, XML, etc...).
+this module implements a type-safe, style-unified logger, with different output "destinations". note that this logger is NOT line oriented! instead it is oriented at structured logging, where message is fixed (compile-time constant) and all parameters are named. this allows creating arbitrary complex and nested output JSON format. having machine processable logs allows for querying and filtering, in a non-ambiguous way.

-for example logger can save timestamp, thread-id and message as 3 separate parameters. this will render structures, that are named ("tagger") and have value. it is easy to convert such a data entry to structured Json, XML or even log to data base or other key-value store.

-all destinations implement `Destination::Sink`. they support getting already-formatted sequence of type-value elements.
+note that whole implementation is more of a logger-framework. user shall create own wrapper, that adds common fields required (eg. timestamp, log level, thread ID, etc...). see `But/Log/ExampleLogger.manual.cpp` for an example, how such a custom wrapper can be crated.

-loggers are designed to be passed by values, though it is also possible to make it "enterprise-style", by providing a global variable, used for logging from everywhere. user can also provide macros to wrap that up with things like: file names, line numbers or function names.
+loggers are designed to be passed around by values. while it is also possible to make it "enterprise-style", by providing a global variable, used for logging from everywhere, it's not recommended as it makes testing harder and does not guard against thread safety.

+all destinations implement `Destination::Sink` interface. they support getting already-formatted sequence of type-value elements.

 all destinations support `flush()` method, that forces all logs to be sent to their destination (file, socket, etc...). another option is `reload()`, that forces to re-establish destination (reconnect, reopen file, etc...), so that log rotation can be implemented.

-in order to add support for user's type/class `Abc`, it is enough to add `toFieldInfo(Abc const&) -> Backend::FieldInfo` free function, to the same namespace `Abc` has been declared in (for ADL - Argument Dependent Lookup). from this moment on, logger will be able to log your type just like any other.
+in order to add support for user's type/class `Abc`, it is enough to add two, free functions, in structure's namespace (for ADL - Argument Dependent Lookup):
+- `constexpr inline std::string_view fieldName(Abc const*) { return "My_type_name_is_Abc"; }`
+- depending on `Abc`'s semantics, exactly one of 3 functions below:
+  - `X fieldValue(Abc const& e)` - if `Abc` can be represented as a simple type `X` (eg. `int`, `dobule`, `string`, etc...)
+  - `void objectValue(Backend::EntryProxy& p, Abc const& e)` - if `Abc` is an object type (contains multiple fields)
+  - `void arrayValue(Backend::EntryArray& p, Abc const& e)` - if `Abc` is a collection

+from this moment on, logger will be able to log your type just like any other. this includes all the fields, eg. custom priorities, or domain-specific types. framework will automatically pick correct "value function", depending on what's available.

+note that `fieldName()` must be `constexpr`. this is used internally, to provide additional checks at compile time (eg. if given field type is not used more than once).

-logger object also supports `withFields(...)` member function, that creates a new logger, that will always append given values to each log it logs. this way it is extremely easy to create correlation chains - just pass on "extended" loggers down the call chain, as the data gets processed.
+logger object also supports `withFields(...)` member function, that creates a new logger, that will always append given values to each log it logs. this way it is extremely easy to create correlation chains - just pass on "extended" loggers down the call chain, as the data gets processed. added fields will always be added, to each log, w/o a need for internal code to know about it.

- * `LoggerProxy` - proxy object making usage simpler. in order to use logger, one should provide convenience.
+ * `Logger` - basic logger, object allowing to log in a structured fashion. user is expected to create a domain-specific wrapper to use in own projects.
- * `LoggerProxyThrowing` - same as `LoggerProxy`, but forwarding exceptions from the implementation. useful in some unusual requirements scenarios.
+ * `LoggerThrowing` - same as `Logger`, but forwarding exceptions from the implementation. useful only some unusual cases.
  * `Destination` - namespace containing typical destinations, that are provided out of the box.
  * `Destination::Sink` - base class for dynamic destinations.

- note that it is possible to integrate with LogStash, via `Destination::JsonTcp` sink.
+ note that it is trivially possible to integrate with LogStash, via `Destination::Tcp` sink.

 ## meta programming